cssi87m/Chatbot-for-Vietnamese-Law/README.md

-# 🇻🇳 Vietnamese Legal Chatbot
+# 🇻🇳 Chatbot for Vietnamese Law

 A Retrieval-Augmented Generation (RAG) powered chatbot designed to assist users in querying Vietnamese law—especially on **Cybersecurity, Network Safety**, and **Information Systems**—in a friendly and legally accurate way.